Send events from your workflow

 Use JavaScript to modify event properties

 You can manipulate values that you set in your event with JavaScript.
 When you use the JavaScript option, you’ll either produce a return statement for each data attribute in your event, or switch to the JSON editor and return an object containing all your event data properties.
-You can set properties from any source available in your campaign—trigger data, attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
-Attributes are analogous to traits in Data Pipelines., event properties, snippetsA common value that you can reuse with Liquid in messages and other workflow actions—like your company address.
-You can store Liquid inside a snippet, making it easy to save and reuse advanced values and statements across your messages., etc.
+You can set properties from any source available in your automation—trigger data, attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages., event properties, snippetsReusable content, like a company address, that you can reference with a liquid key across your messages., etc.

-For example, if you wanted to access a person’s id from the object we used in our Liquid example above, you would use return triggers.identifiers.id;.
+For example, if you wanted to access a profile’s id from the object we used in our Liquid example above, you would use return triggers.identifiers.id;.

 See our JavaScript quick reference guide for more examples to help you take advantage of JavaScript in your workflow.